-On July 7, 2004, M&S, along with co-counsel, initiated a ground-breaking class action lawsuit against John Hancock Life Insurance for its company-wide policy of rarely selling life insurance to African-Americans in the early to mid-20th century.
-The lawsuit also confronts John Hancock’s practice of offering African-Americans substandard and seriously inferior life insurance products when it did sell insurance to African-Americans.
-The policies offered African-Americans are known as industrial or monthly debit policies and had little value.
+On July 7, 2004, M&S, along with co-counsel, initiated a ground-breaking class action lawsuit against John Hancock Life Insurance for its company-wide policy of rarely selling life insurance to African Americans in the early to mid-20th century.
+The named Plaintiff was an African American woman whose mother had purchased life insurance policies from John Hancock in the 1940s and 1950s.
+The lawsuit also confronted John Hancock’s practice of offering African Americans substandard and seriously inferior life insurance products when it did sell insurance to African Americans.
+The policies offered to African Americans are known as industrial or monthly debit policies and had little value.

-The named Plaintiff was an African-American woman whose mother had purchased life insurance policies from John Hancock in the 1940s and 1950s.
-The lawsuit also alleged that John Hancock fraudulently concealed its practices from policy holders and from the public and that the plaintiff and the class were only recently able to discover the discrimination even though it occurred long in the past.
+The lawsuit further alleged that John Hancock fraudulently concealed its practices from policy holders and from the public and that the plaintiff and the class were only recently able to discover the discrimination even though it occurred long in the past.

 Noted civil rights attorney John Brittain led the committee that advised counsel and the court on cy pres distribution.
 The committee was comprised of leading civil rights attorney Theodore Shaw, Judge Nathaniel Jones, Geraldine Sumter, Charles Ogletree, and John Powell, and community advocate Deidra Ierardi.